bahdotsh/zp/SYNC_USAGE.md

 - Clipboard history (`zp -l`) shows merged entries from all devices
 - No changes needed to existing workflows

-Clipboard sync runs in the background and requires no manual intervention once configured.
+Clipboard sync runs in the background as a daemon and requires no manual intervention once configured.
+Use `zp --sync-daemon-status` to check if the sync daemon is running.